Ciguatera Toxicity

 Prognosis

 The prognosis is excellent.
-A small longitudinal cohort study from Miami revealed that all 12 patients were back to baseline on all neuropsychological studies by 6 months.[20]
+A small longitudinal cohort study from Miami revealed that all 12 patients in the report with CFP were back to baseline on all neuropsychological studies by 6 months.[21]
 However, a person who has contracted ciguatera poisoning may develop an extreme sensitivity to any further ciguatera exposure.

 Premature labor and spontaneous abortion have been reported in mothers with ciguatera poisoning, as have effects on the fetus and newborn child through placental and breast milk transmission.

 Ciguatera poisoning is seldom lethal.
-The mortality rate is < 0.1% but varies according to the toxin dose and availability of medical care to manage complications.[13]
+The mortality rate is less than 0.1% but varies according to the toxin dose and availability of medical care to manage complications.[13]
 Rates as high as 20% have been reported.
-The 2017 Annual Report of the American Association of Poison Control Centers' NPDS reported 32 minor outcomes, 27 moderate outcomes, 3 major outcomes, and no deaths.[10]
+The 2023 NPDS report documented 21 minor outcomes, 27 moderate outcomes, three major outcomes, and no deaths, associated with single-substance ciguatera poisonings.[10]
 Death usually is attributed to cardiovascular depression, respiratory paralysis, or hypovolemic shock.
 Risk factors identified in fatalities include consumption of large amounts of viscera and head, G toxicus, and consumption of reef fish collected after storms.[17]

 Morbidity from ciguatera poisoning may be high, and symptoms may be prolonged.
 Children appear to be affected more severely and are involved more often in life-threatening cases.
 Most morbidity is neurologic.
 Neurologic symptoms resolve after 1-2 weeks, but pain, paresthesia, pruritus, and weakness may persist for several weeks.
 Symptoms increase following ingestion of animal proteins.
 Chronic symptoms may occur and may result in permanent nerve damage.